Actor–observer asymmetry: Correspondence bias

 The correspondence bias is similar to actor-observer asymmetry in that both involve systematic differences in how people attribute behavior.
 However, the correspondence bias specifically focuses on disposition-congruent judgements of others based on their behaviours, even if these behaviours originate due to the situation.
 It states that observers believe they know an individual’s underlying disposition solely based on their actions.
-Actor-observer asymmetry, on the other hand, more closely aligns with a self-serving bias.

 Much like actor-observer asymmetry, correspondence bias is supported by several cognitive and environmental factors that contribute to its prevalence.
 There are four key mechanisms that each produce different forms of this bias: lack of awareness, unrealistic expectations, inflated categorizations, and incomplete corrections.

 A lack of awareness is constituted by ignorance of the situation in forming attributions.
 This often occurs due to naive realism, the tendency to believe that one’s own perception of reality is objective and unbiased.
 Such beliefs may cause observers to think the actor shares their interpretation of the situation, preventing further deliberation to consider situational factors.

 Unrealistic expectations include underestimating the power of the situation in various contexts.
 Interestingly, situational influence can also be overestimated, although this condition does not result in the correspondence bias.

 Inflated categorization refers to how ambiguous behaviors can be “inflated” due to the situation in which they occurred.
 If a perciever uses contextual cues to infer the nature, strength, etc. of behaviours, any disparities between their inference and reality will become especially striking.
 These disparities then prompt strong dispositional attributions.